Behind The Wish - Whitney Williamson

 Reaching new heights for fundraising

-I started doing 5km runs to get myself into it.
-I started with Frank (my staffy dog) but he bailed pretty quickly!
+I started running by doing the Couch to 5K with Frank (my staffy dog) but he bailed pretty quickly, the slacker!

-I like to challenge myself, so when I looked at the 'City to Surf' run and saw that one of the charities I could nominate was Make-A-Wish, I thought that was a good fit, as I was already with my Make-A-Wish Branch.
-So I trained and went ahead and did a half-marathon, which is 21kms.
+I like to challenge myself, so when I looked at the 'City to Surf' fun run and saw that one of the charities I could raise funds for was Make-A-Wish, I thought that was a good fit.
+So, I trained and went ahead and did a half-marathon, which is 21kms.

-Recently I abseiled down the tallest building in Perth (pictured).
+Recently I abseiled down the tallest building in Perth (pictured)for the second time to raise money for various worthy charities.

 FIRST WISH